grpc/proposal/A39-xds-http-filters.md

   cannot know which `HttpConnectionManager` config is currently being used.

+Unlike Envoy, which provides an API that filters must call to access their per-{VirtualHost,Route,ClusterWeight} config overrides, gRPC will require filters to construct a merged configuration, applying any necessary overrides, when the xDS config is applied.
+The filters will then use this merged configuration at run-time.
+However, this approach is an implementation detail that could change in the future.

 ### Initially Supported Filter: Router

 Initially, gRPC will support only one filter, the [router